Contraceptive implant

 Print this page

-• The implant is made up of two small rods (each about the size of a matchstick) that contain progestogen.
+• The implant is made up of 2 small rods (each about the size of a matchstick) that contain progestogen.
 The rods are placed under your skin, on the inside of your arm (you can feel the rods under your skin).

 Pros Cons